tsbalogun97/Mod3-finalProject-Frontend/README.md

 <hr>

 <h3>THE APPROACH TAKEN</h3>
 I wanted to build a website that is simple and user-friendly.

 <hr>

 <h3>FUTURE UPDATES</h3>
-My portfolio is still developing; meaning more robust features will be added:
+This website is still developing; meaning more robust features will be added:
-<li>I will add more background keyframes to the pages especially in the main page.</li>
+<li>I will add more cars to the page with more detailed description for each.</li>
-<li>I will add perhaps an audio playing in the background.</li>
+<li>I will might some keyframes in the footnote just to add some flare.</li>

 <hr>